OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 ![arduino dock alone](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/arduino-dock-alone.jpg)

-The Arduino Dock includes an In-Circuit Serial Programming (ICSP) header to break out the SPI pins which can be used to program the Arduino's microcontroller.
+The Arduino Dock includes an In-Circuit Serial Programming (ICSP) header to break out the SPI pins which can be used to program the Arduino Dock's microcontroller with an external programmer.
 Additionally, there is a USB-host port that is connected to the Omega which can be used for any sort of USB type application.

 You can power the dock using a microUSB connection, or using the DC Barrel jack.